rfjakob/gocryptfs/Documentation/MANPAGE.md

 Store names longer than 176 bytes in extra files (default true) This flag is useful when recovering old gocryptfs filesystems using "-masterkey".
 It is ignored (stays at the default) otherwise.

-#### -masterkey string
-Use a explicit master key specified on the command line or, if the special value "stdin" is used, read the masterkey from stdin.
-This option can be used to mount a gocryptfs filesystem without a config file.
-Note that the command line, and with it the master key, is visible to anybody on the machine who can execute "ps -auxwww".
-Use "-masterkey=stdin" to avoid that risk.

-The masterkey option is meant as a recovery option for emergencies, such as if you have forgotten the password or lost the config file.

-Even if a config file exists, it will not be used.
-All non-standard settings have to be passed on the command line: `-aessiv` when you mount a filesystem that was created using reverse mode, or `-plaintextnames` for a filesystem that was created with that option.

-Examples:

-    -masterkey=6f717d8b-6b5f8e8a-fd0aa206-778ec093-62c5669b-abd229cd-241e00cd-b4d6713d
-    -masterkey=stdin

-#### -memprofile string
-Write memory profile to the specified file.
-This is useful when debugging memory usage of gocryptfs.

 #### -nodev
 See `-dev, -nodev`.